calavera/calavera.github.com/_posts/2014-03-10-managing-expecations-in-composable-builds.md

 end
 {% endhighlight %}

-Before the `EnterpriseBuild` starts it runs the sanity check.
+Before the `EnterpriseBuild` starts, it runs the sanity check.
 When it arrives to the `BuildGhp`, it detects that BuildGitHubDeb provides `github_deb`.
 It also expects `gist_deb`, but nobody provides it.
-In that case, the pipeline notifies that there is a missing expectation and doesn't start the build.
+In that case, the pipeline sends a notification that there is a missing expectation, and therefore doesn't start the build.

 We use RSpec in this project for unit testing.
 We have custom rspec expectations for these sanity checks.
-This way we don't need to run a pipeline, we can do unit test on it.
+This way, we don't need to run a pipeline in production.
+We can write unit tests for it.
 A test to verify that a pipeline is correct looks like this:

 {% highlight ruby %}
 describe EnterpriseBuild do